pingcap/tiflash/docs/design/0000-00-01-architecture-of-storage-engine-pagestorage.md

 ## Introduction

 `PageStorage` is the place where DT(DeltaTree Engine) actually stores data into.
 The latest data (i.e. delta data), the metadata in the engine are serialized directly into Pages.
-While the main data, i.e. stable data, is written in DTFiles format and managed as `ExternalPage`s in PS.
+While the main data, i.e. stable data, is written in DTFiles format and managed as `ExternalPage`s in PageStorage.

-PageStorage needs to handle a large amount of delta data read and write, this part of the data is hot data.
-And a small amount of DT meta information needs to be persisted, this part is cold data.
-The data of delta  will eventually be merged into the `stable part`(In DT).
-The `stable part` of DT can be referred to dmf file.

 You can see the picture below.
 Described in the picture is the design of the DT.
 PageStorage stored `delta`, the delta part of data always be updated.
 After `delta merge` happend, the delta in PageStorage will be merge to the stable part(in picture, it named stable value space).